 High Frequency is another toning type of treatment that uses ultrasound waves that passes through a gas filled electrode of either neon or argon.
 An amazing non-invasive method that also treats skin conditions such as acne, wrinkles and hair loss.
 During high frequency treatment oxygen molecules are produced to create an anti-bacterial and thermal warming action.
 This action helps blood vessels to push away toxins, create volume, increase blood circulation that supports collagen and elastin levels.
 In the clinic I use high frequency to heal acne, after waxing, during an age-management facial and during scalp treatments.
 It’s very therapeutic but should only be used with complete understanding of the technology.
 Home devices are available but I would encourage trained services for this one.

-Skin Scrubbers: These can be anything from a blade-like handheld to rotating brushes to silicone cleansing devices.
+Skin Scrubbers: These can be anything from a handheld soft blade or spatula to rotating brushes to silicone cleansing devices.
 I will say this…they are fun.
-I don’t believe the will administer game changing results but they can enhance your products efficacy.
+I don’t believe they will administer game changing results but they can enhance your products efficacy.
 They can support a deeper, more thorough cleanse and simply feel nice.
 Be more cautious with brushes as to not over stimulate your skin in a form of physical exfoliation, even when “sensitive” brush heads are used.
 Some blade-like devices can be packed with impressive technology and in the clinic I personally love using one that incorporates ultrasonic technology by Bio Therapeutic and they do offer a couple of fun handheld devices for retail.
-I’ve also tried and enjoyed My Skin Buddy which is a multi-function device using ultrasonic and led technology.
+I’ve also tried and enjoyed My Skin Buddy which is a multi-function device using ultrasonic and LED light technology.

 Some additional tools I absolutely love and are worth having at home are ice globes or a derma roller.
 I use ice globes in the clinic as a way to calm down reactive skin or over a mask, they truly feel amazing.